Aggie Teacher Education Residency Model

 What do our Texas A&M faculty have to say?

-aggieTERM brings together all the best teacher preparation practices in partnership with the Bryan ISD community, fostering a classroom-ready start to students’ careers as bilingual teachers.”
+aggieTERM brings together all the best teacher preparation practices in partnership with the Bryan ISD community, fostering a day-1 ready start to students’ careers as bilingual teachers.”

 – Dr. Miranda Walichowski, Clinical Associate Professor Undergraduate Bilingual Education Programs